As Technology Changes, so Do the Methods of Fleecing the Unsuspecting and Gullibleby Kelly R. Smith

 The reality?
 These shysters are selling expensive stock-pick newsletters.
 Couldn’t cut it as legitimate brokers, I suppose.

 Have You Seen Ads About the 501(k)?

-Regarding one that I just saw this morning the hook read, “Trump’s New Law Could Mean Big Changes for Retirees.”
-Did Trump change something in his tax reduction?
+Regarding one that I just saw not so very long ago, the hook read, “Trump’s New Law Could Mean Big Changes for Retirees.”
+Did President Trump change something in his tax reduction?
 No!
 He simply did not reference or eliminate certain already existing tax loopholes.
 But these “advisors,” ahem, are clever with words.
 And targeting retirees online?
 Sad.

-In reality they want to send you a book that tells you how to invest in their “secret plan,” of which they say, “Because government heavily restricts the advertising for this “account,” most people aren’t aware of just how great it is.”
+Unlike the book above, in reality, this company wants to send you another kind of book — one that tells you how to invest in their “secret plan,” of which they say, “Because government heavily restricts the advertising for this “account,” most people aren’t aware of just how great it is.”

 Heavily restricted?
-But their have their ads plastered all over the internet?
+But they have their ads plastered all over the internet?
 This is so odoriferous; it stinks to high heaven of chicanery.

 The “Consumer Bonus” Hidden in Section 11042

 Shhh, don’t tell anyone but this bonus has been “hidden”in the Trump tax reform bill.
 The online video tripe put out by the Oxford Club (now, doesn’t that name just radiate confidence?) claims the average citizen can get a bonus of cash of up to $3,700 for purchases.
 In their words, anything from a pair of shoes to a yacht.
 And the best part is that the IRS doesn’t even care if you save receipts.
 Yowsa!